-FINRA is proposing, therefore, to amend Rule 13402 of the Industry Code to require that for all employment disputes between or among members and associated persons (except for statutory employment discrimination cases), FINRA must appoint a majority public panel.
-Rule 13402(a) would be amended to delete the title of the rule, which contains the exceptions to the rule, and replace it with a concise description, which clarifies that Rule 13402(a) would apply to disputes involving only members.
-Rule 13402(b) would be amended to modify the title of the rule to require that for all industry disputes involving associated persons (excluding disputes involving statutory employment discrimination claims), FINRA must appoint a majority public panel.
-FINRA is also proposing to make similar, consistent changes to Rules 13403(a) and 13403(b), which govern generating and sending lists to parties, and to Rules 13406(a) and 13406(b), which govern appointment of arbitrators and discretion to appoint arbitrators not on the list.
+FINRA is proposing, therefore, to amend Rule 13402 of the Industry Code to require that for all employment disputes between or among members and associated persons (except for statutory employment discrimination cases), the parties must select a majority public panel.
+Rule 13402(a) would be amended to delete the title of the rule, which contains the exceptions to the majority public panel requirement, and replace it with a concise description, which clarifies that Rule 13402(a) would apply to disputes involving only members.
+Rule 13402(b) would be amended to modify the title of the rule to require that for all industry disputes involving associated persons (excluding disputes involving statutory employment discrimination claims), the parties would receive a majority public panel.
+FINRA is also proposing to make similar, consistent title changes to Rules 13403(a) and 13403(b), which govern generating and sending lists to parties, and to Rules 13406(a) and 13406(b), which govern appointment of arbitrators and discretion to appoint arbitrators not on the list.